Komati (caste)

-Etymology and Terminology
+Etymology and terminology

 The origin of the word "Komati" is uncertain, and there are several speculative theories about it.

 The affinity of the word "Komati" to "Gomata" has led to speculation that the word is derived from Gomata (Gomateshwara), the name of a Jain deity.
 This theory is supported by scholars such as C. Dwarakanath Gupta, and Jaisetty Ramanaiah; B. S. L. Hanumantha Rao also mentions this as the most reasonable of the theories, noting that it is a "derivation of the word from gomata, the great Jaina saint, which implies that they were followers of Gomata cult or were originally Jains".
 Gupta theorises the Komatis were originally traders from Gauda in Bengal, who adopted Jainism and followed the cult of Gomata.
 They later gave up Jainism and embraced Vedic Hinduism.
 Hanumantha Rao noted that the merchant classes preferred Jainism for gaining social status and respectability, and the erstwhile Banias became Gomati or followers of the Gomata cult in medieval times.

 An alternative etymology mentioned by Gupta derives the name of the caste from the name of a river.
-He states that the Komatis are said to have originally lived on the banks of Gomati, a local name for the Godavari river.
+He states that the Komatis are said to have originally lived on the banks of Gomati, a local name for the Godavari River.
 Yet another theory states that the name of the community is derived from the Telugu phrase konu-ammu-atti ("persons engaged in the exchange of goods").
-Colonial ethnographers Edgar Thurston and R. V. Russell derived "Komati" from the Sanskrit term "Gomathi," believed to have the meaning of possessor or keeper of cows or Ko-mati ("to be fox minded"), which references their business acumen.
-An origin story accepted by many in the community is mentioned in the Kanyaka Purana which states that Shiva gave them the name Go-mati ("cow-minded").
+Colonial ethnographers Edgar Thurston and R. V. Russell derived "Komati" from the Sanskrit term "Gomathi," believed to have the meaning of possessor or keeper of cows or Ko-mati ("to be cow minded"), which references their business acumen.
+An origin story accepted by many in the community is mentioned in the Kanyaka Purana(the caste-book / book of vaisyas) which states that Shiva gave them the name Go-mati ("cow-minded").

 The term "Vaisya" has been used to refer to Komatis.
 The term "Komati" also has a denotation of "trader in the north of Madras and corresponded to chetty".